Lower Body

 What yoga poses should I avoid after hip replacement?

-The primary precautions after hip replacement are avoiding hip flexion past 90 degrees, internal rotation of the hip, and adduction (crossing the midline).
-In practical terms, this means deep forward folds, pigeon pose, and any pose where the knee crosses toward the opposite shoulder are contraindicated.
-The Iyengar tradition's use of props makes it possible to practice a wide range of poses safely within these restrictions.
+The primary precautions are avoiding hip flexion past 90 degrees, internal rotation of the hip, and adduction (crossing the midline).
+In practical terms, this means deep forward folds, pigeon pose, and any pose where the knee crosses toward the opposite shoulder.
+The Iyengar tradition's use of props — a chair, a bolster, a belt — makes it possible to practice a wide range of poses safely within these restrictions.

 Related reading